yfiua/yfiua.github.io/_posts/2016-02-03-ubuntu-lamp.markdown

    Install the `mysql-server` package and its PHP support.
 Choose a secure password when prompted.

+   For PHP 5:

         $ sudo apt-get install mysql-server php5-mysqlnd

+   For PHP 7:

+        $ sudo apt-get install mysql-server php7.0-mysql

    Run `mysql_secure_installation` to secure MySQL.

         $ mysql_secure_installation